-We are a clinical-stage mental health care company and have incurred significant losses since our inception.
+We are a clinical-stage biotechnology company and have incurred significant losses since our inception.
 We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.

-We are a clinical-stage mental health care company and we have not generated any revenue to date.
+We are a clinical-stage biotechnology company and we have not generated any revenue to date.
 We have incurred significant operating losses since our formation.
-We incurred total net losses of \$91.5 million for the year ended December 31, 2022 and we incurred total net losses of \$24.2 million for the three-months ended March 31, 2023.
-As of March 31, 2023, we had an accumulated deficit of \$285.4 million.
+We incurred total net losses of \$91.5 million for the year ended December 31, 2022 and we incurred total net losses of \$52.5 million for the six months ended June 30, 2023.
+As of June 30, 2023, we had an accumulated deficit of \$313.7 million.
 Our historical losses resulted principally from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
-In the future, we intend to continue to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access, commercialization and business development activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
+In the future, we intend to conduct research and development, preclinical testing, clinical trials, regulatory compliance, market access, commercialization and business development activities that, together with anticipated general and administrative expenses, will result in incurring further significant losses for at least the next several years.
 Our expected losses, among other things, may continue to cause our working capital and shareholders' equity to decrease.
 We anticipate that our expenses will increase substantially if and as we, among other things:

-- conduct our Phase 3 program for our investigational COMP360 psilocybin therapy in TRD and continue the clinical development of our investigational COMP360 psilocybin therapy in other indications, including anorexia nervosa and PTSD; - · continue the training of therapists to deliver our investigational COMP360 psilocybin therapy in our Phase 3 program and clinical trials; - continue to invest in funding investigator-initiated studies, or IISs, including the IIS co-sponsored by King's Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and South London and Maudsley NHS Foundation Trust that will use COMP360 psilocybin therapy to explore how psilocybin affects specific brain pathways in autistic adults; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates for which we may obtain regulatory approval, including COMP360; - establish and expand the network of public healthcare institutions and private clinics that administer our investigational COMP360 psilocybin therapy in conjunction with psychological support as part of our clinical trials;
+- conduct our Phase 3 program for our investigational COMP360 psilocybin treatment in TRD and continue the clinical development of our investigational COMP360 psilocybin treatment in other indications, including anorexia nervosa and PTSD; - continue the training of therapists to deliver our investigational COMP360 psilocybin treatment in our Phase 3 program and clinical trials; - · service our outstanding indebtedness; - continue to invest in funding investigator-initiated studies, or IISs, including the IIS co-sponsored by King's Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and South London and Maudsley NHS Foundation Trust that will use COMP360 psilocybin treatment to explore how psilocybin affects specific brain pathways in autistic adults; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any therapeutic candidates for which we may obtain regulatory approval, including COMP360; - establish and expand the network of public healthcare institutions and private clinics that administer our investigational COMP360 psilocybin treatment in conjunction with psychological support as part of our clinical trials;